emptyrivers/Archivist/README.md

   - Unique Identifier of the store type, e.g. `RawData`.
 - version
   - Version number of store type.
 Useful if the prototype changes in a backwards incompatible way, and archived data needs to be massaged before use.
+- exclusive
+  - If truthy, then attempting to open the same storeID will generate an error. an exclusive store type will have a bit more safety about data updates, but be slightly less convenient to use.
+  - If false (or unset), then Opening the same storeID multiple times will return the active store object that was previously generated.
 - Init
   - Initialize your prototype.
 If provided, then Init is always guaranteed to run exactly once per game session, before any other method is run.
 - Create